connorhaugh/connorhaugh.github.io/index.md

 ---
 [My Journalism](https://amherststudent.com/author/connor-haugh-21)
-Collected Writings from my time as Managing Editor and Witer for the Amherst Student.
+Collected Writings from my time as Managing Editor and Writer for the Amherst Student.

 ---